 - Think about your dream job.
 What steps will you have to take in order to make your dream come true?

-Whether your kids are looking ahead to high school, college, or potential career paths, it’s never too early to start thinking about the future.
+We are here to tell you that whether your kids are looking ahead to high school, college, or potential career paths, it’s never too early to start thinking about the future.
 Journaling is one of the best ways to help kids plan ahead, as the practice offers a way to record thoughts, emotions, ideas, and plans.

 1. Creates a Safe Place for Exploration